Glossary

 Editor’s note on how the data is counted and displayed:

 - Police shootings and justifiable homicides do count towards each metric.
+The CPD does not count either towards their totals.

 The Chicago Police Department’s definitions for violent and property related criminal acts are as follows: